 If you’re into a more digital pattern like those found on Sitka, Optifade Subalpine would be your best bet for early fall hunts.
 This pattern will also fare well in the spring as the digital camo pattern consists of a combination of brown, cream and green.
 Consider something like Sitka’s Open Country turkey camo pattern that’s predominantly brown and greay for a late fall or early spring hunt.

-Best Camouflage for Turkey Hunting
+Best Camo Patterns for Turkey Hunting

 Below are examples of the above-mentioned turkey camo patterns.
 For reference, we used Realtree and Sitka, but similar patterns can be found with brands like Mossy Oak, Kuiu, King, etc.